Groomsha/backup-kvm/README.md

-# backup-kvm
+# Backup VM for KVM

+Script for backup and recovery of virtual machines running on a KVM hypervisor. version Python 3.6.*

 ########################################################

-Automatic launch of Backup via Cron (command: crontab -e) version Python 3.6.*

-30 23 * * FRI    /root/backup/mainapp.py -setings_name_json=/root/backup/setings.json

 setings.json: